StyingDev/Styings-Hentai-Bot/README.md

-# Stying's Hentai Bot
+# Introducing Stying's Hentai Bot!

-Are you tried of all the bots that use Hentais from reddit?? well you are on luck I have a solution for you!
+Are you tried of all the bots that use Hentai from Reddit??

+Well you are on luck!
+I have a solution for you!

-"Stying's Hentai Bot" uses waifu.im api for the hentais! now you can peacefully use a discord bot without a reddit hentai fetcher!
+"Stying's Hentai Bot" uses Waifu.im api for their Hentai's!
+Now you can peacefully do your deeds!!!